rabbitmq/rabbitmq-website/site/tutorial-six-python.md

 ### Client interface

-To illustrate how RPC could be exposed on the clients we're going to create a simple client class.
+To illustrate how RPC service could be used we're going to create a simple client class.
 It's going to expose a method `call` which sends a RPC request and blocks until the answer is received:

     :::python
     fibonacci_rpc = FibonacciRpcClient()
     result = fibonacci_rpc.call(4)
-    print "fib(4) is %i" % (result,)
+    print "fib(4) is %r" % (result,)

 > #### A note on RPC
 >